These are the best New York-style pizzas in Los Angeles.

 There are a handful of technicalities that earn a slice of pizza the designation of “New York-style.”
-Hand-tossed dough; thin, crispy crust, often with a burnt bubble or two; an even amount of tomato sauce and mozzarella cheese; and of course, cut into eight large triangle slices begging to be folded in half.
+Hand-tossed dough; thin, crispy crust, often with a burnt bubble or two; even ratios of tomato sauce to mozzarella cheese; and of course, it should be cut into eight large triangle slices just begging to be folded in half.

-But as a New Yorker-turned-Angeleno, it’s really the feeling of home, more than anything for me, that makes a slice of pizza N.Y.-style.
+But as a New Yorker-turned-Angeleno, I can verify that it’s really about giving the feeling of home, more than anything, that makes a slice of pizza N.Y.-style.

 And when I take a bite, I want to have a flashback to all the times I grabbed a slice in Penn Station while running to catch my train on the Long Island Rail Road.
-A great N.Y.-style slice takes me back to sitting around the kitchen table with my family with the Yankee game on in the background.
+A great N.Y.-style slice takes me back to sitting around the kitchen table with my family, the Yankee game blaring in the background.

-That said, not every technicality is necessary.
 Tradition is timeless, but I embrace the courage to evolve.
-In L.A.’s N.Y.-style pizza scene today, we have pizza patriarchs who have ushered in the ultimate New York street food, while a new generation of pizza shop owners add a contemporary spirit.
+In L.A.’s N.Y.-style pizza scene today, we have pizza patriarchs who have ushered in the ultimate New York street food, while a new generation of pizza shop owners add some contemporary spirit.

 Lombardi’s Pizza in Manhattan’s Little Italy is highly regarded as the first pizzeria to serve pizza by the slice (now they sell Neapolitan).
-Many Italian immigrants in New York in the early 1900s would assist each other in getting their pizzerias off the ground, which has led to the homogenization of pizza in NY.
-But in L.A., each pizza joint has a signature identity that makes them stand out from the rest.
+Many Italian immigrants in New York in the early 1900s would assist each other in getting their pizzerias off the ground, which has led to the homogenization of pizza in N.Y.
+But in the wild west of L.A., each pizza joint has a signature identity that makes them stand out from the rest.

 The myth that you can’t do N.Y.-style pizza outside of New York because of the tap water was debunked by every owner I spoke with.
 They all agree that quality filtered water will do the trick.
 But most of all, it’s understanding the science and nuances of creating thin-crust pizza dough that makes for a great slice of pizza.

-In my journey around L.A. to find this city’s greatest N.Y.-style pizza, what resonated with me most is that all of these owners have genuine connections to the New York area and often have roots in pizzamaking.
-Maybe that’s not surprising, but it tells me that they’re not attempting to replicate something.
-Rather, they’re just bringing some East Coast love to the West Coast.
+In my journey around L.A. to find this city’s greatest N.Y.-style pizza, what resonated most is that all of these owners have genuine connections to the New York area and often have roots in New York pizza-making.
+That tells me that they’re not attempting to replicate something, but bringing East Coast love to the West Coast.
 They all understand that this pizza is much more than a tasty, convenient slice.
-It’s the nostalgia of being with friends and family.
-It represents New York grit.
-But the dispersion of pizza to California gives these pizza makers permission to incorporate West Coast flare.
+It’s also nostalgia and a representation of New York grit, even as some take up on a certain permission to incorporate West Coast flare.

 These are the ultimate N.Y.-style pizza joints in Los Angeles…